spencersween/bt_het/README.md

 # Heterogeneous Bradley-Terry Models with Torch and R

 This repository provides a general implementation of heterogeneity-enriched Bradley–Terry models using structural deep neural networks in R and torch.
-The estimator’s form and statistical guarantees rely on the semiparametric results of Farrell, Liang, and Misra (2025), and extend the classical paired comparison model to settings with high-dimensional, context-dependent covariates.
+The estimator’s form and statistical guarantees rely on the semiparametric results of Farrell, Liang, and Misra (2021), and extend the classical paired comparison model to settings with high-dimensional, context-dependent covariates.
 The methodology integrates tools from causal inference, structural econometrics, and machine learning to recover preference parameters that vary with observed features.

 The framework delivers three core capabilities.
 First, it enables heterogeneity-aware structural modeling of pairwise choice behavior, allowing latent preference differences to depend on high-dimensional descriptors such as conversation embeddings in AI evaluation problems.
 Second, it provides a disciplined procedure for statistical inference on pairwise comparisons after controlling for covariates, using orthogonal influence functions and judge-aware *clustered* cross-fitting following Chiang et al. (2021).
-Third, it yields a basis for nonparametric interpretation: following Chernozhukov et al. (2022, 2025), orthogonal signals can be used for valid estimation of how preference surfaces vary across lower-dimensional representations of the inputs (e.g., topic probabilities derived from zero-shot classification).
+Third, it provides a foundation for nonparametric analysis: building on the conditional influence-function framework of Chernozhukov et al. (2024), the orthogonal influence functions can be reweighted and smoothed to estimate how choice preference rankings vary over lower-dimensional, interpretable representations of the inputs (for example, topic probabilities from zero-shot classifications).
 This functionality will be added to the codebase soon.

-As an applied exercise, the repository implements the estimator on LMSYS Chatbot Arena rankings.
-This application demonstrates how the method recovers context-dependent performance profiles for language models, quantifies uncertainty in pairwise preference gaps, and provides a principled alternative to leaderboard metrics.
+As an applied exercise, we implement the estimator on LMSYS Chatbot Arena data, using it to recover context-dependent performance profiles for language models and quantify uncertainty in pairwise preference gaps.
+This provides a basis for studying heterogeneous rankings across different types of conversations (e.g., coding, writing, life advice) in ongoing work.

 ### References

-**Farrell, M., Liang, T., Misra, S. (2025).**
+Farrell, M. H., Liang, T., and Misra, S. (2021).
 *Deep Learning for Individual Heterogeneity.* arXiv:2010.14694.

-**Chernozhukov, V., Newey, W., Singh, R. (2022).**
+Chernozhukov, V., Newey, W. K., and Syrgkanis, V. (2024).
-*Automatic Debiased Machine Learning via Influence Functions.* arXiv:2112.13398.
+*Conditional Influence Functions.* arXiv:2412.18080.

-**Chernozhukov, V., et al. (2025).**
-*Conditional and Functional Estimation via Neyman Orthogonal Scores.* Working paper.

-**Chiang, H. D., Kato, K., Sasaki, Y. (2021).**
+Chiang, H. D., Kato, K., Ma, Y., and Sasaki, Y. (2021).
-*Cross-Fitting and Orthogonal Inference with Clustered Dependence.* arXiv:2104.06575.
+*Multiway Cluster Robust Double/Debiased Machine Learning.* arXiv:1909.03489.

 ## Overview